alae-touba/software-engineering-notes/java-ee-spring/readme.md

 This relationship will be bidirictioanl which means we can go from an instructor to its instructors details and vice versa.

-Here is what we're going to see:
-* creating instructor and its instructor detail
-* creating an instructor
-* creating an instructor detail and linking it to an existing instructor in the db
-* updating an instructor
-* updating an instructor detail
-	* method1: directly by its id (<=>instructor's detail id):
-	* method2: by the instructor:
-* get the instructor from the instructor detail object
-* deleting an instructor (will delete also its instructor detail because of calscading delete)
-* deleting instructor's detail (will delete instructor also because of cascading delete)
-* deleteing the instructor's detail without deleting the instructor (we must remove the cascading delete in the InstrucorDetail entity)

-Lets create the project follwoign these steps

 * create a maven quick start project